virtualhealthcitizen/postgresql-labs/01_basics/023_joins.md

   (4, 'Pear');
 ```

-The tables have some common fruits such as `apple` and `orange`.
+Notice that the tables have some common fruits such as `apple` and `orange`.

+### Confirming the Data

-Confirm that the following statement returns the displayed data from the `basket_a` table:
+Confirm that the following statement returns the expected data from the `basket_a` table:

 ```sql
 SELECT * FROM basket_a;